sharpshooting/Dynamics-365-CRM-BPF-Color-Script/README.md

 # Custom Color Script for Microsoft Dynamics 365 (CRM) Business Process Control

 In the Fall'16 release of Dynamics 365 (8.2), Microsoft disabled support for applying a theme color to the Business Process control.
-This script can be added to an organization and executed on every form load (on load web resource) to apply the custom colors defined to the various stages of the control's chevrons.

 THE CODE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 The code is *NOT* endorsed nor supported by Microsoft.
 See details of the MIT License (below) prior to using the code.